brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 1.18.1.1 =
-* Fix: Taxonomy List - Resolved issue for term containing spaces.
+* Fix: Taxonomy List - Fixed issue with broken links in case of Taxonomies that contain spaces in them.

 = 1.18.1 =
 * Improvement: FAQ Schema - Skipped loading of dependent JS file for Grid layout.